Revisiting neutron propagation-based phase contrast imaging and tomography: use of phase retrieval to amplify the effective degree of brilliance: Experiment

 The sample was a common honey bee, shown in the upper panel of Fig.~\ref{fig:Bee}.
 The middle panel of the same figure shows a sample 2D projection image, obtained using the experimental parameters listed above.
 Here, the selected neutron wavelength was $\lambda = 5.919$~\AA{} $\pm~0.006$~\AA, corresponding to one of the 524 wavelength bins.
 The event rate recorded by the utilized part of the detector in the selected wavelength bin was 110~neutrons/s/cm$^2$, this being 0.07\% of events in the full wavelength range.
 This event rate, together with the stated exposure time and pixel dimensions, corresponds to an average of 1.2 neutrons per pixel, hence the SNR of the detected tomographic projection is on the order of unity.

-Before proceeding, we note that (i) {as mentioned earlier,} this low detected event rate has been chosen to demonstrate the ultimate limits of the method{, which is why propagation-based phase contrast fringes are not evident to the eye in the middle panel of Fig.~\ref{fig:Bee}}; (ii) Paganin-type phase retrieval has previously been successfully applied to quantitative analyses using transmission electron microscope images with on the order of one detected electron per pixel \cite{Clark2019}.
-Application of the phase-retrieval process based on Eqs.~(\ref{eq:PaganinBeltranMethodForNeutrons}) and (\ref{eq:tau}), to the tomographic projection in the middle panel of Fig.~\ref{fig:Bee}, yielded the image in the lower panel of Fig.~\ref{fig:Bee}.
-A significant SNR boost is evident in passing from the middle panel to the lower panel of Fig.~\ref{fig:Bee}.
+Before proceeding, we note that (i) this detected event rate of one neutron per pixel in each tomographic projection has been chosen to demonstrate the ultimate limits of the method \cite{Goy2018}, rather than to obtain images that can compete with the current state of the art; (ii) Paganin-type phase retrieval has previously been successfully applied to quantitative analyses using transmission electron microscope images with on the order of one detected electron per pixel \cite{Clark2019}, which is consistent with the suggestion that one imaging quantum per pixel represents the ultimate threshold for the minimum radiant exposure that can be accommodated by the method (cf.~\citet{Goy2018} and \citet{Johnson2020}).

+Application of the phase-retrieval decoding based on Eqs.~(\ref{eq:PaganinBeltranMethodForNeutrons}) and (\ref{eq:tau}), to the tomographic projection in the middle panel of Fig.~\ref{fig:Bee}, yielded the image in the lower panel of Fig.~\ref{fig:Bee}.
+A significant boost in SNR, and therefore in the effective degree of brilliance that may be associated with this propagation-based phase-contrast imaging scenario, is clearly evident in passing from the middle panel to the lower panel of Fig.~\ref{fig:Bee}.
 This SNR boost is consistent with similar observations made in studies using both x rays \cite{SNRboost1,SNRboost2,SNRboost3,SNRboost4,SNRboost5} and electrons \cite{Clark2019}.
+In information-theoretic terms \cite{MacKay2003}, the positive effect of the phase-contrast-induced signal-encoding and subsequent phase-retrieval decoding, when offset with the negative effect of the increased degree of collimation needed to make the phase contrast operative, has led to a net increase in the SNR of the decoded signal \cite{gureyev2017unreasonable}.